A CLOSER LOOK AT THREE LEADING VOTING METHODS

 As noted above, RCV is unconstitutional in many places due to implications from the way the many elimination rounds are conducted, including in the state of Maine where it was recently adopted by ballot initiative but cannot be used for statewide offices.
-(5) RCV also raises serious concerns around One Person, One Vote: the fact that some ballots are exhausted and not counted in the final round and the fact that that some voters whose first choice is eliminated will not have their next choice counted are both examples of where RCV fails to deliver each voter an equally weighted vote, as has been mandated "as nearly as is practicable" by the US Supreme Court.
+(15.)
+RCV also raises serious concerns around One Person, One Vote: the fact that some ballots are exhausted and not counted in the final round and the fact that that some voters whose first choice is eliminated will not have their next choice counted are both examples of where RCV fails to deliver each voter an equally weighted vote, as has been mandated "as nearly as is practicable" by the US Supreme Court.
+(16.)

 While RCV has played an important role in the evolution and adoption of voting reform, a growing body of scientific evidence on voting theory points to the reality that it is not the reform of the future.

 STAR Voting: STAR Voting is a relatively new proposal, though it's essentially a hybrid of two other methods that have quite a bit of history.
 It hasn't been adopted for municipal governmental elections yet, but analysis is very promising and all available evidence shows that it will outperform the voting methods in use currently.
 Most voting machines would need a software upgrade, but the code and programming is simple and doable.
 Many state constitutions require a "win by plurality", which STAR offers.
 The fact that STAR Voting has perfectly equally weighted votes could make it the gold standard for One Person, One Vote.
 These two points make STAR Voting widely constitutionally viable.
 STAR Voting's simple tabulation means that it scales well and is a viable option for national elections.

-For voters whose priority is to keep it as simple as possible and who want to stick with a traditional looking ballot, Approval Voting is a great upgrade that gets quite good results with a very small change from Choose One Voting.
+For voters whose priority is to keep it as simple as possible and who want to stick with a traditional looking ballot for now, Approval Voting is a great upgrade that gets quite good results with a very small change from Choose One Voting.

 For voters who already have invested in the switch to ranked ballots, Ranked Robin (a Condorcet method) is a great option that feels and looks the same as RCV from a voters perspective, but that yields dramatically more fair and accurate results.

 3.)
 “Frequency of monotonicity failure under Instant Runoff Voting: Estimates based on a spatial model of elections” Frequency of monotonicity failure under Instant Runoff Voting: Estimates based on a spatial model of elections.
 By Joseph T Ornstein, University of Michigan, Dept. of Political Science and Robert Z. Norman, Dartmouth College, Dept. of Mathematics https://www.researchgate.net/publication/258164743_Frequency_of_monotonicity_failure_under_Instant_Runoff_Voting_Estimates_based_on_a_spatial_model_of_elections

 7.)
 Ballot (and voter) “exhaustion” under Instant Runoff Voting: An examination of four ranked-choice elections.
 "The rate of ballot exhaustion was high in each election, ranging 9.6%–27.1%."
 By Craig M. Burnett, University of North Carolina, and Vladimir Kogan, Ohio State University, USA. https://www.sciencedirect.com/science/article/abs/pii/S0261379414001395

-7.)
+8.)
 Expert report reveals weaknesses of RCV.
 By Isabelle Christie.
 "Drawing on previous research conducted by the Maine Policy Institute, McCarty examined 98 RCV elections from 2006 to 2019 and found that, on average, 10.8 percent of ballots casted were considered exhausted by the final round."

 12.)
 Overvoting and the Equality of Voice under Instant-Runoff Voting in San Francisco, California Journal of Politics and Policy.
 By Francis Neely and Jason A. McDaniel San Francisco State University.
 "Concerns about the fairness of IRV led at least four jurisdictions to repeal similar reforms shortly after enacting them: Burlington, VT (2006–2009), Cary, NC (2007–2009), Pierce County, WA (2006–2009), Aspen, CO (2009)." and "Consistently, precincts where more African-Americans reside are more likely to collect overvoted, voided ballots.
 And this often occurs where more Latino, elderly, foreign-born, and less wealthy folks live."